Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Prices: quartz from $100, automatic from $120

 Orient is another success story of Japanese watchmaking, along with Seiko and Citizen.
-Although this affordable watch brand is not as famous as the other two, its quality standards are very much comparable.
+Although this affordable brand is not as famous as the other two, its quality standards are very much comparable.

 What makes Orient special is that it manufactures its mechanical calibers in-house.
 Only a handful of affordable manufacturers do that.
 Moreover, these calibers are extremely reliable and keep a wonderful time.